jbock-java/jbock/README.md

 assertEquals(Paths.get("file.txt"), args.path());
 ````

-In the example above, note that `path` is a required parameter,
+Note that `path` is a required parameter,
 and `verbosity` is optional.
 This is determined by the parameter type,
-using the following rule (upper left corner applies):
+using the following rule (upper left corner applies for both parameters):

 <table style="border-collapse: collapse">
 <tr>